safak7/poly-gopher-dark-blue/README.md

 ## ✨ Features

 - 🎨 **Colorful & vibrant** syntax highlighting
-- 🌗 Works great in **dark & light UI settings**
+- 🌗 Works great in **dark settings**
 - 💻 Optimized for **frontend, backend, and Go developers**
-- 🧩 Balanced contrast for long coding sessions
+- 🧩 **Created using blended colors inspired by Google’s signature palette combined with Gopher Blue**
 - 🚀 Designed to make your code **look beautiful & readable**

 ---